jade-bejide/DreamJournalAPI/README.md

 # DreamJournal-API
 Introducing DreamJournal-API, A Python REST-API built using FastAPI and hosting using fly.io.
 The sole endpoint (/entry) uses a Latent Dirichlet Allocation [1] trained model to infer the underlying emotion of a dream journal excerpt.
+The LDA model was trained using the [DreamBank](https://dreambank.net/) dataset.

+This API was created during the University of Bristol Computer Science's Society ArtHack (February, 2023).

+## Status
+Currently working on improving the inferred topics of a dream journal entry
 ## Features
 - **Stateless**: This API does not store dream journal excerpts and additionally works over HTTPS keeping your dream journal excerpts confidential